bltomlin/AutoCoder/README.md

 # AutoCoder
-AutoCoder is a groundbreaking project at the forefront of DevOps and AI integration.
-This solo endeavor focuses on creating a custom GitHub Action powered by Generative AI for automated code generation.
-It involves designing intricate workflows, scripting interactions with OpenAI, implementing rigorous security standards, and ultimately packaging the solution into a reusable GitHub Action.
-AutoCoder not only demonstrates technical proficiency but also showcases innovation in leveraging AI for enhanced efficiency and productivity in software development.
+AutoCoder is a personal project that explores the intersection of DevOps and Generative AI.
+It’s a custom GitHub Action I developed to automate parts of the software development workflow using AI-powered code generation.
+The goal is to reduce manual effort in routine coding tasks by leveraging AI models that understand natural language and generate relevant code snippets on the fly.

+This Action listens for issues or events in a GitHub repository, interprets user intent, and creates pull requests with generated code—streamlining the path from idea to implementation.
+It’s designed to be flexible, extensible, and easy to integrate into existing workflows.

+AutoCoder is part of my broader interest in developer productivity and intelligent automation.
+While still evolving, it demonstrates how AI can act as a collaborative assistant in DevOps pipelines, helping teams move faster without sacrificing quality.

+This is an experimental project, built and maintained independently.